wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## View Ingestion Policy History and Revert to a Previous Version

 Every time you edit an ingestion policy, you create a new version of that policy.
-You can see the details of each version since the creation of the policy.
-You can also revert the policy to an earlier version, directly or after editing the version of interest.
+You can see the details of each version of the policy.
+You can also revert the policy to an exact copy or to an edited copy of an earlier version.
+When you revert a policy to an earlier version, you create a new version of that policy.

 <table style="width: 100%;">
 <tbody>